3 Senior Front-End Developer Resumes [Edit Docs/Word]

 2. Organization is key

-• I know I already mentioned it, but it’s important: Group like skills together, and show a progression of increasingly complex achievements in your work history.
-If your resume is disorganized, then readers will doubt your ability to manage projects and sprints successfully.
+• Group like skills together and show a progression of increasingly complex achievements in your work history!
+If your resume is disorganized, then readers will doubt your ability to manage development projects and sprints successfully.

 3. Save interpersonal skills for your bullet points

-• You’re best off working soft skills into your experience section, rather than trying to cram them into a list of libraries and coding languages.
-Describing how you guided your team through a project sprint shows your leadership skills without you having to spell them out.
+• Work soft skills into your experience section.
+Describe how you guided your team through a project sprint to show off your leadership skills without you having to spell them out.

 4. Project ownership is everything